 This article focuses on the critical question, ‘Can I travel to Sri Lanka now?’.
 We’ll detail if and how you can travel to Sri Lanka and the practicalities of travel there too.

 Back in March 2020, Sri Lanka was quick to close its borders and with an initial lockdown, managed to keep COVID cases low throughout the first year of the pandemic.
-After a successful re-opening of their borders in spring 2021, cases did increase significantly due to the spread of the Delta variant from India throughout the summer.
-With the implementation of local and then national lockdowns, the case numbers flattened and since August 2021 have declined.
-The country is still in lockdown but the Sri Lankan government have indicated that this will end on October 1st.
+After a successful re-opening of their borders in spring 2021, cases did increase significantly due to the spread of the Delta variant throughout the summer.
+With the implementation of local and then national lockdowns, the case numbers flattened and since August 2021 have declined significantly.

 When will Sri Lanka open its borders to foreigners?

 The Sri Lankan government re-opened its borders in January 2021, creating a Bio-security travel bubble for tourists within ‘safe and secure level 1’ accredited hotels.
-Initially, visitors were required to stay within the bubble for 14 days but since April, vaccinated travellers can leave the bubble and travel freely throughout the country, after a negative PCR test result on arrival in Sri Lanka.
+Initially, visitors were required to stay within the bubble for 14 days but since April, vaccinated travellers have been able to travel freely throughout the country, initially after a negative PCR test result on arrival but now on proof of a recent negative test.

 Is Sri Lanka on the UK ‘Go’ list?

 Yes, Sri Lanka was removed from the UK’s ‘red’ and added to the ‘go’ list following the government’s announcement on 17th September 2021.
-This means that fully vaccinated travellers do not have to quarantine on return from Sri Lanka after the rules kick in on 4th October 2021.
+This means that fully vaccinated travellers do not have to quarantine on return from Sri Lanka.

 What are vaccinations levels like in Sri Lanka?